 I cannot stress enough how important it is to build trust on your website.
 Have you ever heard a horror story of someone having a terrible experience with a freelancer who disappeared on them?
 Or maybe you’ve seen those (slightly hilarious) photos of what someone thought they were buying online vs. what actually came in the mail.

 Either way, I’m sure you know by now that deciding to buy something from an online business requires some 007 investigative skills.
-It can feel like a real leap of faith.

-Your website viewers are looking for clues to tell them you are a trustworthy and legitimate business.
+What it comes down to is this- Your website viewers are looking for clues to tell them you are a trustworthy and legitimate business.

 People want to know you’re a real human!
 It’s hard to trust someone you’ve never seen before.
 You can add a photo of your smiling face or maybe a behind the scenes photo of you working.